A14m0/stats_server/README.md

 This will generate your key and certificate files.
 Store these in the root of the crate (TODO: MAKE THE THING SMART ENOUGH TO FIND THE KEYS IN SAFER PLACES).

-Then all you need to do is run the following to spool up the environment
+Then all you need to do is run the following to see how to spool up the environment
 ```
-cargo run --release
+cargo run --release -- --help
 ```